 Origin.
 Fleshy, from the dorsum below the spine, from the under surface of the spine, and from that part of the base of the scapula which is below the spine.
 The fibres pass obliquely towards a middle tendon, which passes forward, and adheres to the capsular ligament.

 Insertion.
-By the above thick and short tendon into the middle part of the larger protuberance on the head of the os humeri.
+By the above thick and short tendon into the

+middle part of the greater tubercle of the os humeri.